Watch this clip and think about how you view Jesus.

 This Christmas may I persuade you to look at “presents” three unique ways?

-2) Present.
 Be present with God and with others this Christmas.
-The great things about the name Emmanuel is that God is now with us!
+The great thing about the name Emmanuel is that God is now with us!
 He wants us to be aware of his “presence”.
 Commune with Him this Holy Day Season.